 All these features are for your end customers.
 Similarly, you can provide slightly different features for business pages or content creators, including all these features.
 Let’s see them:

 Business pages or content creators can sell products using different advertising strategies, sponsor their products, have the “Buy Now” option, etc. all these things will help them grow their business from your platform.

-Insights is an analytics tool that provides business owners data on follower demographics, and the total view/reach of the post.
-This helps them understand how their content is performing.
-And what measures they can take to improve their posts.
+Insights is an analytics tool that provides business owners data on follower demographic, and the total view/reach of the post.
+This helps them understand how their content is performing and what measures they can take to improve their posts.

 Businesses can promote their posts for better reach and grow their online presence.
 This will help them to increase their followers and create better content.

 Some additional features to consider when you create an app like Instagram:

 - Shoppable posts